-AI-based approaches to text recognition have made a big leap forward in text recognition for historical documents, especially for non-Latin scripts.
-Since autumn 2018, FID4SA has been using the Transkribus platform developed as part of the READ project for text recognition of the Devanāgarī holdings of the Naval Kishore Press collection.
-Various data models for text recognition were trained with Transkribus for this stock, which delivered very good results with a Character Error Rate (CER) between 5.59% and 0.83% so that subsequent corrections of the recognition results can now largely be dispensed with.
+AI-based approaches to text recognition have made a big leap forward when it comes to historical documents.
+Since autumn 2018, FID4SA has been using the Transkribus platform for text recognition of the Devanāgarī part of the Naval Kishore Press collection.
+Various data models for text recognition were trained with Transkribus for this early 19th century material, which delivered very good results with a Character Error Rate (CER) between 5.59% and 0.83%.
+That means that subsequent corrections of the recognition results can now largely be dispensed with.

 The workflow for OCR with Transkribus

-- To feed the Transkribus HTR+ engine with training data for text recognition, the document facsimile must first be page segmented.
-This means that the text regions and lines must be defined in the document.
-This can be done manually or automated using layout analysis tools available through the Transkribus platform.
+- To feed the Transkribus PyLaia engine with training data for text recognition, text regions and text lines must be defined first in the document.
+This can either be done manually or automatically by using various layout analysis tools available through the Transkribus platform.

 With P2PaLA, Transkribus also offers an open-source tool for text structure recognition, with which individual models for page segmentation can be trained.
-With the P2PaLA models trained by the FID4SA team for the Pothi format, which is based on Indian manuscripts and the Naval Kishore Press standard book format, the page segmentation of the historical book prints can now be automated with little manual correction effort.
+With the P2PaLA models trained by the FID4SA team for the Pothi format, which is based on Indian manuscripts and the Naval Kishore Press standard book format, page segmentation is now performed automatically with little manual post-correction.

-- After page segmentation, transcriptions can be created using the text editor Ground Truth (GT).
-These are 1:1 copies of the text on the document facsimile.
-These GT transcriptions are created manually.
+- After page segmentation, Ground Truth (GT) transcriptions can be created by using the text editor.
+Ground Truth are 1:1 copies of the text on the document facsimile.
+These GT transcriptions are usually created manually.
 Alternatively, existing transcriptions can also be imported into Transkribus.
-A data model for automatic text recognition can be trained based on approx. 5,000 words GT transcriptions for printed texts.
-As a rule of thumb - the more training data a model contains, the better the recognition accuracy, i.e., the Character Error Rate (CER).
+A data model for automatic text recognition then can be trained based on approx. 5,000 words GT transcriptions for printed texts.
+As a general rule - the more training data a model contains, the better the recognition accuracy, i.e. the Character Error Rate (CER).

 - Various export functions and export formats are available for further processing of the documents outside of Transkribus, e.g., B. ALTO PDF, TEI, TXT.